 Clinical Observation Hours

 To apply to the program, you need to complete 16 hours of clinical observation at any radiation oncology department or clinic before February 1.
 Observation entails shadowing a radiation therapist during the treatment of patients.
 Once you’ve completed 16 hours, have the clinic complete the observation form, then fax it back to us at 214-648-0621.
-You may be able to complete your observations at the UT Southwestern Radiation Oncology Clinic if you’ve started an online application and all of your prerequisites are complete or in progress.
-To learn more about this option, please email firstname.lastname@example.org.
+To learn more about this option, please Kameka.email@example.com.

 After reviewing applications, the Admissions Committee selects the group of candidates to be interviewed on campus.
 If you’re selected, we’ll contact you by March 15 to arrange an interview time.
 We hold interviews at the end of March and beginning of April.